Unemployment insurance in the EU area (EU, EEA and Switzerland)

 You may join KOKO when your employment in another EU area country ends even if you are unemployed, provided you join within 1 month of the expiry of your unemployment insurance in that country.
 In EU area countries, unemployment insurance generally expires when the related employment is terminated (see also Working in the Nordic countries).

-Work done in the EU area cannot be counted towards the employment condition in Finland until you submit the U1 form to KOKO.
-Your application cannot be processed before you submit the form.
+Work done in the EU area cannot be counted towards the employment condition in Finland until the KOKO fund has received your U1 form.
+Your application cannot be processed before your form is received.
 Remember that you must apply for daily allowance within 3 months.

 Also, for the work abroad to be taken into account in your employment condition, you must have been employed in Finland after your return for at least 4 calendar weeks meeting the employment condition.
 This is not required if you have been resident in Finland while working in another country.